 But there is a difference.
 The logo must appear only on one sleeve.
 And smaller than on the IJF approved judogis.

-Finally, if you want to discover our range of judogis , IJF or not, go to our website.
+Finally, if you would like to discover our range of judo kimonos, IJF or not, please visit our website.